Unipotent monodromy and arithmetic D-modules: Abstract

 \section{Abstract}

-In the framework of Berthelot's theory of arithmetic $\D$-modules, we introduce the notion of arithmetic $\D$-modules having potentially-unipotent monodromy.
-For example, from Kedlaya's semistable reduction theorem, overconvergent isocrystals with Frobenius structure have potentially unipotent monodromy.
-We construct some coefficients stable under Grothendieck's six operation, containing overconvergent isocrystals with Frobenius structure and whose object have potentially unipotent monodromy.
+In the framework of Berthelot's theory of arithmetic $\D$-modules, we introduce the notion of arithmetic $\D$-modules having potentially unipotent monodromy.
+For example, from Kedlaya's semistable reduction theorem, the overconvergent isocrystals with Frobenius structure have potentially unipotent monodromy.
+We construct some coefficients stable under Grothendieck's six operations, containing overconvergent isocrystals with Frobenius structure and whose objects have potentially unipotent monodromy.

 On the other hand, we introduce the notion of arithmetic $\D$-modules having quasi-unipotent monodromy.
 These objects are overholonomic, contain the isocrystals having potentially unipotent monodromy and are stable under Grothendieck's six operations and under base change.